john-warnes/jvim/README.md

     To change windows size just click on sperator with mouse amd drag.

 ### Tabs
-    Change tabs <C-PageUp> / <C-PageDown>
+    Change Tabs with '<C-PageUp>' and '<C-PageDown>'

 ### Saving

-    :w!!
+    ':w!!'
 Save with sudo (in case you edited protected file and forgot)

 ### Indent Guide (Spaces for indents)
-    Uses vim conceal mode to create Indent Guides for space based indents F2 to toggle on or off.
+    'F2' to toggle on or off.

 ### Spelling Help